Recovering Nix derivation attributes of runtime dependencies

 Getting the paths of runtime dependencies — that we got for free from cinfo.
 As we walk down the tree of functions, we get to the other big piece of the puzzle: laying our hands on the original derivations of all the buildtime dependencies.

-My cat is responsible for this as well.
+My cat is responsible for this drawing as well.

 This one’s called buildtimeDerivations and does something very simple.
 It takes the original derivation object (e.g. pkgs.hello) and goes through all the attributes.
 Whenever you hit another derivation (for instance from buildInputs), put it in your backpack, and continue.
 Once you’ve found them all, open your backpack and recurse into all your newly found derivations, ad nauseam.